 Vitamins were originally known as Vitamines “vital amines”

 Vita = life + Amine an organic compound containing Nitrogen.
 When discovered by Casimir Funk in 1912 he conceived the concept of diet essential nutrients with a specific action against a specific disease.
 We now know that not all vitamins are amines, can be effective against several disorders and Vitamin D does not come primarily from food.
 However, they are all essential and are required by the body for metabolic function.
-Basically, they keep us healthy.
+Basically, they keep us alive.

 The definition of an essential nutrient is fundamental, indispensable and necessary.
-Humans are able to made some of our vitamin needs from precursors.
+Humans are able to make some of our vitamin needs from precursors.
 Vitamin D from exposure to sunlight, “niacin can be synthesised from the amino acid tryptophan; and vitamin K and biotin are synthesised by bacteria living in our digestive tract.
 However, in general, humans depend on their diet to supply vitamins.
 When a vitamin is in deficit or is not able to be metabolised properly, a specific deficiency syndrome result.
 When the deficient vitamin is resupplied before irreversible damage occurs, the signs and symptoms are reversed.
 The amounts of vitamins in foods and the amounts required on a daily basis are measured in milligrams and micrograms." https://www.britannica.com/science/human-nutrition/Vitamins

 The 13 vitamins essential to humans are categorised into two groups according to their solubility.
 The four fat soluble vitamins are vitamins A, D, E and K. The nine water soluble vitamins are vitamin C and the eight B-complex vitamins: thiamine, riboflavin, niacin, vitamin B6, folic acid, vitamin B12, pantothenic acid, and biotin.